Lamont-Labs/QuantraVision/replit.md

 This future vision aims to replace template matching with a sophisticated, multi-layer validation system.
 - **Geometric Pattern Detection Engine:** Will use OpenCV for geometry-based structural analysis (peaks, troughs, trendlines) to detect 15-20 core patterns with higher accuracy.
 - **Trait & Microtrait System:** Categorizes high-level signals into "Traits" and decomposes them into granular "Microtraits" for nuanced analysis and weighted scoring.
-- **Mobile Protocol Stack:** A set of 105 deterministic validation rules (T01-T80 Tier Protocols + LP01-LP25 Learning Protocols) adapted from the Apex desktop system.
+- **Mobile Protocol Stack:** A set of 109 deterministic validation rules (Omega01-Omega04 Safety + T01-T80 Tier + LP01-LP25 Learning) adapted from the Apex desktop system.
 These protocols apply specific logic, modify scores, and contribute to an audit trail, ensuring fail-closed behavior.
 - **Entropy, Suppression & Drift Systems:** Mechanisms to detect conflicting signals (Entropy), learn from past false positives (Suppression Memory), and adapt to changing market conditions (Drift Detection).
 - **Enhanced QuantraScore Methodology:** A sophisticated pipeline for calculating a 0-100 score, incorporating base trait scoring, microtrait contributions, and penalties/modifiers from entropy, suppression, drift, and all protocols.
 - **Hybrid Explanation System:** A two-tier approach using fast template-based explanations and a small LLM (Gemma 2B or Phi-2) for complex cases.